 Eventually, the only expense that Ethan will have to bear is the purchase of Windows 10.
 "I'm speechless: if all this will work and I'll get the new PC, I'll probably burst into tears."
 All this thanks to the Blizzard community (or, if we want, Overwatch).

-In conclusion, Ethan himself gives us a great lesson in life.
-"Honestly, I do not think how much your computer is good: what matters is how much dedication you intend to play."Always remember: the substance comes before appearance.
+In conclusion, Ethan himself gives us a great life lesson.
+"Honestly, I don't think it matters how good your computer is: what matters is how much dedication you intend to play."Always remember: the substance comes before appearance.